judah4/gdk-for-unity-pirates-tutorial/docs/pirates/lesson2.md

 Every entity also has an [**ACL** (SpatialOS documentation)](https://docs.improbable.io/reference/13.0/shared/glossary#acl) (access control list) component, which determines which workers can read from and write to its components.
 You'll learn about and edit **ACLs** in later lessons.
-For now, it's enough to know that `CommonRequirementSets.SpecificClientOnly(clientWorkerId)` makes sure that only the player client has write access to the player ship components.
+For now, it's enough to know that `EntityTemplate.GetWorkerAccessAttribute(clientWorkerId)` makes sure that only the player client has write access to the player ship components.

-We set the [**Persistence** (SpatialOS documentation)](https://docs.improbable.io/reference/13.0/shared/glossary#persistence) component of this entity to
-`false`, because we want it to have the same lifecycle as the player that controls it.

 ### 1.2.
 Create a Pirate entity template